dekijovic/battleSimulator/README.md

 ## BattleSimulation App

-App is developed in laravel/vue, docker is used as an environment
+App is developed in laravel/vue, docker is used to build environment

 - You need to have docker installed on your machine
 - When download application, to start it, run command : docker-compose up